elenaexiste/ElenaBot/README.md

 # ElenaBot

-To use this bot you to download a few things
+To use this bot you to install a few things
 `npm install discord.js`
 `npm install node-fetch`